apache/kylin/website/_docs/tutorial/real_time_olap.md

 sh bin/kylin.sh start
 {% endhighlight %}

+If you want to change the port for Kylin(coordinator), please first use `$KYLIN_HOME/bin/kylin-port-replace-util.sh` to change port(for tomcat), and then make sure to update `kylin.stream.node` as well.

 ### Start Receiver Process
 The receiver process will work as worker of the receiver cluster.
 9090 is the default port for receiver.
 {% highlight Groff markup %}